RichardFreedman/Encoding_Music/01_Tutorials/09_Graphs_and_Charts.md

-# Statistical Charts with Plotly Express
+# Charts and Plots with Plotly Express
 Our main resource is the [Plotly Express](https://plotly.com/python/plotly-express) library, which allows for interactive visualizations and more complex/powerful graphs with less code. .
 The Plotly Express documentation details the very wide range of bar charts, histograms, scatter plots, heat maps, polar (radar) figures you can create, and various ways of adding captions, legends, colors, etc.

 ![Alt text](images/plotlyexp.png)